dober-man/GoodWAFSec/docs/module3/lab3/lab3.rst

 6. Click Save and Apply policy

-7. Using BURP again with either of the two previous attacks and ensure your new custom signature set is blocking them.
+7. Use BURP again with either of the two previous attacks and ensure your new custom signature set is blocking them.
 Examine the event logs.